CSR

 This is obviously the case for double flow CTAs with heat exchanger (UVDF) which contribute to recovering energy and reducing their consumption.

-The implementation of technology that helps reduce energy consumption affects other products.
+The implementation of technologies that help reduce energy consumption affects other products.
 NOVAX 3D induction hoods allow extraction and introduction flow rates to be reduced by 35% compared to a traditional hood.

-Most of our ranges are covered by PEP Eco passport sheets (www.inies.fr) required to determine the building's carbon footprint.
+Most of our ranges are covered by PEP Eco passport sheets (www.inies.fr) necessary to determine the carbon footprint of the building.

-They take into account the entire product life cycle, from raw material extraction to its end of life, not forgetting transport, implementation, and the product's use itself.
-We regularly work to reduce the environmental impact of our products, including GHG emissions.
+They take into account the entire product life cycle, from the extraction of raw materials to its end of life, not forgetting transport, implementation and the use of the product itself.
+We periodically work to reduce the environmental impact of our products, including EGES.

 Part of our action plan in this category consists of promoting EGES reductions linked to technological modifications or improvements.